RacingTornado/ESP8266_Android/readme.md

 The nodemcu program must be saved as init.lua and saved on the ESP.
 THe init.lua is in the same folder as the android.

+The http://randomnerdtutorials.com/esp8266-web-server/ and esp8266.com are good if you are interested in ESP8266.
+Dont forget to check out nodemcu as well as the https://github.com/pfalcon/esp-open-sdk,https://github.com/nekromant/esp8266-frankenstein which are pretty cool to play with.